 You can request a nomination form by emailing email@example.com.

 Department of Climate Change, Energy, the Environment and Water

 CANBERRA ACT 2601

-The Australian Heritage Council (the Council) advises the Minister on the nominations that should be included in its assessment work plan for the coming financial year.
-The Minister sets the work plan, which is known as the Finalised Priority Assessment List (FPAL).
+The council advises the Minister on the nominations to include in the assessment work plan for the coming financial year.
+The Minister sets the work plan, known as the Finalised Priority Assessment List (FPAL).

-Nominations included on the FPAL are generally assessed within a 12 month period, or over a longer timeframe if suggested by the Council and agreed by the Minister.
-The Council must invite public comment on the nominations during the assessment period, and consult with owners and occupiers of a place if it is found that it is likely to have heritage values.
+Nominations included on the FPAL are generally assessed within a 12 month period.
+Assessments can be over a longer timeframe if suggested by the council and agreed by the Minister.
+The council must invite public comment on the nominations during the assessment period.
+Consultation with owners and occupiers of a place must occur if it is found that it is likely to have heritage values.